ess-dmsc/kafka-to-nexus/documentation/status.md

 }
 ```

-The update_interval is used to inform clients how often status message can be expected, so they can
+The `update_interval` is used to inform clients how often status message can be expected, so they can
 judge whether communication is lost.

-If the a file is being written then the status message would be something like this:
+If a file is being written then the status message would be something like this:

 ```json
 {